Bruce Cockburn: 2000s

+2010s

 Cockburn released the studio album Small Source of Comfort in 2011.

 In 2018, Cockburn's album Bone on Bone, was named Contemporary Roots Album of the Year at the Juno Awards.

 Activism

 Cockburn's songwriting is often political, expressing concern for the environment and the welfare of indigenous peoples.
 Baker's Biographical Dictionary of Musicians writes, "Cockburn always risked an outspoken stand in his work, taking on issues and morality to the detriment of his popular appeal.
 No artist since Phil Ochs has taken such strong political stands."
 He has worked with relief agency Oxfam, travelling to Central America in 1983, and with the International Campaign to Ban Landmines.
 The song "Mines of Mozambique" (The Charity of Night) reflects his observations of that country during a visit in 1995.
 Cockburn is affiliated with the Unitarian Service Committee of Canada, twice visiting Nepal with the charity, in 1987 and 2007.

-Songs on these themes include "If I Had a Rocket Launcher" (Stealing Fire), an angry response to the plight of refugees in Central America; "Stolen Land" (Waiting for a Miracle), about the land claims of British Columbia's Haida people; and "If a Tree Falls" (Big Circumstance)—one of Cockburn's best-known songs—decrying the deforestation of the Amazon.
+Songs on these themes include "If I Had a Rocket Launcher" (Stealing Fire), an angry response to the plight of refugees in Central America; "Stolen Land" (Waiting for a Miracle), about the land claims of British Columbia's Haida people; and "If A Tree Falls" (Big Circumstance)—one of Cockburn's best-known songs—decrying the deforestation of the Amazon.

 Documentaries and soundtracks

+Cockburn wrote and performed "Hey, It's Franklin!", the theme song for the children's television series Franklin (1997–2004).
+In 2024, Beyoncé released the country song "Texas Hold 'Em", which some people believed sounded similar to "Hey, It's Franklin!".
+In response, Cockburn released a statement denying any major similarities and saying he wished Beyoncé the best of success.

-Cockburn wrote and performed the theme song for the children's television series Franklin.
-He composed and performed, with Hugh Marsh, the music for the National Film Board of Canada documentary feature Waterwalker (1984), directed by Bill Mason.
-He also composed two songs for the classic English-Canadian film Goin' Down the Road (1970), directed by Donald Shebib.
+He composed material for the English-Canadian film Goin' Down the Road (1970), directed by Donald Shebib.
+He also composed and performed, with Hugh Marsh, the music for the National Film Board of Canada documentary feature Waterwalker (1984), directed by Bill Mason.

 In 1998, Cockburn travelled with filmmaker Robert Lang to Mali, West Africa, where he jammed with blues musician Ali Farka Toure and kora player Toumani Diabate.
 The month-long journey was documented in the film River of Sand, which won the Regard Canadien award for best documentary at the Vues d'Afrique Film Festival in Montreal.
 It was also invited for competition at the International Festival of Environmental Films in Paris.

-In 2007, Cockburn's music was used in the movie adaptation of Irvine Welsh's novel Ecstasy: Three Tales of Chemical Romance.
+In 2007, Cockburn's music was used in the film adaptation of Irvine Welsh's novel Ecstasy: Three Tales of Chemical Romance.

 A documentary film, Bruce Cockburn Pacing the Cage, was released in 2013 on television and a brief theatrical showing; directed by Joel Goldberg, gave a look into Cockburn's music, life and politics.

 In 2018, Cockburn contributed the song "3 Al Purdys" to the compilation album The Al Purdy Songbook.